xinshitn/nextPls-doc/source/en/index.html.md

     }
 ```

+Agent who wants to make a request API should encrypt the body part with CEK before sending to the NextPls server

+When encrypt, you should use the algorithm of "AES/CBC/PKCS5Padding", then encoded of Base64.

 ### 3.Encrypting CEK with NextPls public key

-Agent who wants to make request API call MUST attach the CEK in the http header("Content-Code") as encrypted one.

-Encryption algorithm used for CEK protection is RSA-1024.
-Finally, the result needs to be encoded of Base64.

-All Agent will receive a public key from NextPls, which is used for encryption of the CEK.

 >Example for CEK：